-Students who have completed the Cybersecurity or Networking pathway Students with basic computer skills See school guidance counselor or administrator for registration information MARION E. BARNES CAREER CENTER
+See school guidance counselor or administrator for referral

+MARION E. BARNES CAREER CENTER

+Jacob's Video

 The skilled trades center is a unique opportunity that provides hands-on experience for students of the Richmond County School System.
 Students are introduced to career fields related to manufacturing and skilled labor professions.
-This centralized location offers the following pathways for any RCSS student:

-- Carpentry

-- Plumbing

-- HVACR Electrical

-- Welding

-- Masonry

-- Cosmetology

 Students are afforded the opportunity to experience work-based learning, internships, and participate in volunteer efforts with Habitat for Humanity.

 Success in any of these programs can lead to specified certifications, apprenticeship opportunities, post-secondary education, and possible employment immediately after graduation.
 Students wishing to participate are transported to the skilled trades center for specified courses.

-WHO IS BEST SUITED?
+Motivated and hardworking high school students

+Students who need a flexible school/work schedule